Assessing Universal Relations for Rapidly Rotating Neutron Stars: Insights from an Interpretable Deep Learning Perspective: ``Deep'' Universal relations INFERENCE EXPLAINABILITY

 In addition, this analysis offers a complementary perspective on the well-known $\bar{I}-C$ quasi-universal relation, the $\mathcal{D}-C$ representation serving as a complement, and the $\bar{I}-\bar{Q}$ universal relation for sequences of rapidly rotating stars with fixed spin values \cite{yagi2017approximate, rezzolla_physics_2018, roy2025icq}.

-Using the already defined test subsample $X_1$, we further investigate the influence of the model's (\ref{eq:Qbar_fit}) dependent parameters on inference results.
-As shown in Fig. \ref{fig:Q_shap_figs} (top panel), each parameter can contribute either positively or negatively to the model's prediction.
-For each $\bar{Q}$ estimation, higher values of parameters $\chi$ and $\mathcal{D}$ are associated with negative contributions to the estimator’s prediction, while higher values of $C$ exert a positive impact.
-In contrast, less compact stellar models generally have a negative impact on the estimator’s output, while models with low dimensionless angular momentum and $\mathcal{D}$ tend to exert a positive effect.
+Using the already defined test subsample $X_1$, we further investigate the influence of the model's (\ref{eq:Qbar_fit}) dependent parameters on the final output.
+As shown in Fig. \ref{fig:Q_shap_figs} (top panel), each parameter can contribute either positively or negatively relative to the model’s expected value $\mathbb{E}_X(\hat{\bar{Q}}_{\theta^\star})$.
+For each $\bar{Q}$ estimation, higher values of parameters $\chi$ and $\mathcal{D}$ are associated with negative contributions, while higher values of $C$ exert a positive impact.
+In contrast, less compact stellar models generally have a negative impact, while models with low dimensionless angular momentum and $\mathcal{D}$ tend to exert a positive effect.